microsoft/DevSkim/README.md

 Alternatively,  In VS Code, launch the Quick Open bar (Ctrl + P), and run the following command: ext install ms-cst-e.vscode-devskim

+### Command Line Interface
+#### .NET Core Global Tool (Recommended)

+If you already have the .NET SDK installed, you can install the DevSkim CLI as a dotnet global tool by running the following from a command line:

+`dotnet tool install --global Microsoft.CST.DevSkim.CLI`

+This will add DevSkim to your PATH.
+You can then invoke `devskim` from a command line.

-### .NET Core App (Self Contained)
+#### .NET Core App (Self Contained)

 Download the platform specific binary archive for your system (Windows, Mac OS, Linux) from the [releases page](https://github.com/microsoft/DevSkim/releases).
 Extract the archive, navigate to the DevSkim folder from a command line, and invoke `devskim` or `devskim.exe`.

-### .NET Core Global Tool

-If you already have .NET 6.0 installed, you can install the DevSkim CLI dotnet global tool by running the following from a command line:

-`dotnet tool install --global Microsoft.CST.DevSkim.CLI`

-This will add DevSkim to your PATH.
-You can then invoke the `devskim` command from a command line.

-### .NET Core Runtime Dependent App
+#### .NET Core Runtime Dependent App

-First download and install the [.NET Core 56.0 runtime](https://dotnet.microsoft.com/).
+First download and install the [Latest .NET runtime](https://dotnet.microsoft.com/).
 Then download the DevSkim netcoreapp archive from the [releases page](https://github.com/microsoft/DevSkim/releases).
 Extract the archive, navigate to the DevSkim folder from a command line, and invoke `dotnet devskim.dll`.

 ## Build from Source